 I have no idea what it’s like to go through that sort of suffering.
 I’ve never lived in a place where believers face that sort of persecution.
-But I do live in a culture where the church is starting to be seen in a negative light; where I’ve wondered how much I should say about my faith in certain contexts, knowing it could come with hard consequences.
+But I do live in a culture that is starting to see the church in a negative light; where I’ve wondered how much I should say about my faith in certain contexts, knowing it could come with hard consequences.

 I try to regularly pray for guidance.
 I ask that if I need to be bold in what I say about Him and His word, that He gives me the courage and words–that He speaks through me.
 I also try to remember what Jesus said in John 16:33:

 “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”

 I really liked the context Chris Christensen gave about the meaning of the word tribulation in the Bible Study Podcast: